abe33/sg/README.md

 |`texts-slot`|The target `slot` for an item's texts elements|
 |`sources-slot`|The target `slot` for an item's sources elements|
 |`previews-slot`|The target `slot` for an item's preview|

+Note that `sg-meta` tags in a group will also be shared by the children groups and items of that group.